Deep Learning in Asset Pricing

-Our approach uses the same fundamental insight as \cite{bansal1993no} who propose using the conditional GMM equations to estimate the SDF, but restrict themselves to a small number of conditioning variables.
-In order to deal with the infinite number of moment conditions we extend the classcial GMM setup of \cite{hansen1982} and \cite{chamberlain1987} by an adversarial network to select the optimal moment conditions.
+Our approach uses a similar insight as \cite{bansal1993no} and \cite{chen2009}, who propose using a given set of conditional GMM equations to estimate the SDF with neural networks, but restrict themselves to a small number of conditioning variables.
+In order to deal with the infinite number of moment conditions we extend the classical GMM setup of \cite{hansen1982} and \cite{chamberlain1987} by an adversarial network to select the optimal moment conditions.
 A similar idea has been proposed by \cite{greg2018} for non-parametric instrumental variable regressions.
 Our problem is also similar in spirit to the Wasserstein GAN in \cite{arjovsky2017} that provides a robust fit to moments.
-The Generative Adversarial Network approach was first proposed by \cite{goodfellow2014generative} for image recognition.
+The Generative Adversarial Network (GAN) approach was first proposed by Goodfellow et al. (\citeyear{goodfellow2014generative}) for image recognition.
 In order to find the hidden states in macroeconomic time series we propose the use of Recurrent Neural Networks with Long-Short-Term-Memory (LSTM).
 LSTMs are designed to find patterns in time series data and have been first proposed by \cite{hochreiter1997}.
 They are among the most successful commercial AIs and are heavily used for sequences of data such as speech (e.g. Google with speech recognition for Android, Apple with Siri and the ``QuickType'' function on the iPhone or Amazon with Alexa).

 The rest of the paper is organized as follows.
 Section \ref{sec:model} introduces the model framework and Section \ref{sec:estimation} elaborates on the estimation approach.
-Section \ref{sec:simulation} provides some intuition for our estimator in a simulation setup.
 The empirical results are collected in Section \ref{sec:empirical}.
 Section \ref{sec:conclusion} concludes.
-The Internet Appendix collects additional empirical results.
+The simulation results and implementation details are delegated to the Appendix while the Internet Appendix collects additional empirical robustness results.